ome/bio-formats-documentation/sphinx/about/bug-reporting.rst

 If you can still reproduce the bug after updating to the latest version of Bio-Formats, and your issue does not relate to anything listed above or noted on the relevant file format page, please send a bug report to the :imagesc:`forums <tag/bio-formats>`.
-You can upload files to our `QA system <http://qa.openmicroscopy.org.uk/qa/upload/>`_ or for large files (>2 GB), we can provide you with an FTP server address if you write to the mailing list.
+You can upload sample files to `Zenodo <https://zenodo.org/>`_, or for files over 50 GB, we can provide you with an FTP server address.

 To ensure that any inquiries you make are resolved promptly, please include the following information: